Meruya-Technology/network_inspector/README.md

 ```

 # Acessing the UI
-We can use regular `Navigator.push`, we decide to use `MaterialPageRoute` instead of named route to keep package tightly coupled with your application.
+We can use regular `Navigator.push`, we decide to use `MaterialPageRoute` instead of named route to avoid tightly coupled.
 ```dart
 /// Use this on floating button / notification handler. void goToActivityPage(BuildContext context){